Deployment (container)

 • Environment Variables

-• ELDOC_BASE_URL – domain name used to access elDoc (default: eldoc.local)
+• ELDOC_HOST – domain name used to access elDoc (default: eldoc.lan)

-To use your own certificates (e.g. from a trusted CA), simply overwrite those files before starting the container.
+To use your own certificates (for example, from a trusted CA), overwrite those files before starting the container, or replace them after the first launch.

 Installing & Running